-Letters from the Archive by Knowsley Archives Service
+Letters From The Archive at the Knowsley Archives Service

-To round off this month’s Explore Your Archive theme of ‘Letters’, Lin Rice at Knowsley Archives has shared a collection from their mini-exhibition, ‘Letters from the Archive’ which is open in the Kirkby Centre until April 2022.
+Lin Rice at Knowsley Archives shares a collection from their mini-exhibition, ‘Letters from the Archive’.
+It is opened in the Kirkby Centre until April 2022.

 One such letter opens a window to the experiences of internees held at Internment Camp 009 in Huyton during World War II.
 Huyton was one of 3 internment camps in the North West of England.